Harry Russell (rugby league)

 Harry Russell was a professional rugby league footballer who played in the 1920s and 1930s.
-He played at club level for Castleford (Heritage №).
+He played at club level for Castleford.

 Playing career

 County League appearances

-Harry Russell played in Castleford's victory in the Yorkshire County League during the 1932–33 season.
+Harry Russell played in Castleford's victory in the Yorkshire League during the 1932–33 season.

 Club career

 Harry Russell made his début for Castleford in the 0-3 defeat by the Rochdale Hornets on Wednesday 1 September 1926.